joannercsheppard/odin-project-landing-page/README.md

 - Ignoring the text-sizing on the inital design and instead viewing the texts as relative to eachother and the webpage itself
 - All boxes being relative to eachother
 2. Some colours were not specified so I used colours similar

+Improvements:
+- Better colour accuracy to original design
+- Cleaner CSS styling.
+I could have reused containers and built on them.
+But all for knowing next time!